adreline/kameron-bot/README.md

 ### How kam kameron became sentient boulder
 ###### Overview
 Actually talking pebbles are rare finds, there exists only 3 species of sentient rocks on the planet.
-Highest intelligence variation bares the latin name *bouldera medita*.
+Highest intelligence variation bares the latin name **_bouldera medita_**.
-Kameron is a exemplatory specimen of this kind.
+Kameron is a **exemplatory** specimen of this kind.
 Responds quickly and without stuttering.
 Contrary to popular opinion on these beings, they do not belong to animal kingdom.
 Studies show that sentient rocks are form of fungi who developed sentient hive mind to respond with clever jokes as a form of self defense.
-Kameron does not require any form of maintenance ( it is literally just a pebble ) and is ready all day and all night for conversations and more !
+Kameron does not require any form of care ( it is **_literally_** just a pebble ) and is ready all day and all night for conversations and more !

 ###### Stuff to talk about with kameron
 just type in discord chat